Norway–Switzerland relations: Work and education

-Before the United States became the world-leading scientific power, Norwegians were more inclined to take higher education in the German-speaking world, especially engineers.
-While most of the Germanophone universities and technical colleges were located in Germany, ETH Zurich saw a large influx of Norwegian students.
-ETH also kept records for historians over every Norwegian graduate of theirs since 1855.
+Before the United States became the world-leading scientific power, Norwegians were more inclined to undertake higher education in the German-speaking world, especially engineers.
+While most of the Germanophone universities and technical colleges they attended were located in Germany, ETH Zurich saw a large influx of Norwegian students.
+ETH has also kept records of every Norwegian graduate of the university since 1855.

 Diplomatic relations

 Switzerland opened a consulate in Oslo in 1847 (which was upgraded to a consulate general in 1921).
 Norway established a consulate general in Zurich in 1906.
 In 1918, the Norwegian ambassador in Rome was accredited to Bern and the Swiss representative in Stockholm was accredited to Oslo.
 The legations that were opened in Bern and Oslo after the Second World War were upgraded to the status of embassy in 1955 and 1957 respectively.

 Bilateral relations between Switzerland and the Kingdom of Norway are described as "excellent".
 The volume of bilateral trade amounted to CHF 1.12 billion in 2019.
 Neither is a member of the European Union but both maintain close contact within the European Free Trade Association.

 Before and after his tenure as Norway's Minister of Foreign Affairs, Børge Brende has been President of the World Economic Forum.